 Our local region uses the Sports Car Club of America Solo National Rules and classing with the following exceptions:

-When registering for a race on Motorsportreg.com your class comes from the SCCA Solo rule book where your mods determine which Category you are in. once you know your category you look up your vehicle by make/model to determine your class.
-For example, a 2005 subaru STi with a tune would be in the Street Prepared category, and then in the ASP class.
+When registering for a race on Motorsportreg.com your class comes from the SCCA Solo rule book where your mods determine which Category you are in.
+Once you know your category you look up your vehicle by make/model to determine your class.
+For example, a 2005 Subaru STi with a tune would be in the Street Prepared category, and then in the ASP class.

 Due to being a smaller region several classes are merged in to similar PAX groups.
 By look at the list below you can see which PAX group your vehicle falls in when registering. given the example above the ASP Subaru is in the R1 PAX group.
 What is PAX?
 Check out Novice Questions Thread.

 Street Tire in a race class registration question explained: If your class falls in to the R1 or R2 PAX group (not Street or Street Touring) then registration assumes you are racing on a race tire (a tire with less than 200 tread wear that may be considered “for track use only”).
 However, we do not expect all of our members to race on race tires due to cost concerns, difficulty in transporting a second set of tires, and so on.
-Because of that we have the question “Are you using street tires in a race tire class?”. by choosing “yes” it means you are going to be racing a tire that has great than 200 tread wear and that will change your PAX modifier to make sure you are still able to compete fairly with those on race tires.
+Because of that we have the question “Are you using street tires in a race tire class?”.
+By choosing “yes” it means you are going to be racing a tire that has greater than 200 tread wear and that will change your PAX modifier to make sure you are still able to compete fairly with those on race tires.
 Keep in mind this ONLY applies to classes outside of Street and Street Touring.
 If you are in Street or Street Touring make sure “no” is selected.